Skip to main content

 Deep-Dive Questions

-There are several drug interactions you should know about.
+There are several drug interactions to know about.
 Ashwagandha can amplify the effect of sedatives like benzodiazepines, alcohol, and zolpidem.
 It can change the dose needs for thyroid medication, blood pressure medication, and immunosuppressants.
 Always review your full medication list with your physician.

 If you have a history of sleep apnea, treat the apnea first.
 Ashwagandha can deepen sleep, which in untreated apnea can worsen oxygen drops at night.
 Use of CPAP and an updated sleep study should come before any nervous system supplement.